matejsemancik/weird-segment/README.md

 ```
 ### The display

 The LED segments are 3.3V tolerant.
-The current-limiting resistor should be placed before each pin.
-(Values tried: 22ohm = super bright.
-I settled on 100ohm).
+The current-limiting resistor should be placed before each pin (anything above 22ohm).

 I probed the display to find the anode and cathode for each LED segment: